 Rick is a partner in Dovel & Luner.
-Rick’s practice focuses primarily on intellectual property, with a particular emphasis on patent litigation.
+Rick’s practice focuses on commercial litigation and intellectual property, with a particular emphasis on patent litigation.

 - Harvard Law School, (J.D., cum laude, 2003)

 - Stanford University, in Biological Sciences, (B.S., 2000)